dominicprior/LLM-notes/INTRO.md

 > I no longer dread naming things.
 I can ask it for 20 ideas for names, and maybe option number 15 is the one I go with.
 > (It beats brainstorming for an hour).
-> Always ask for “twenty ideas for”—you’ll find that the first ten are super-obvious,
+> Always ask for “twenty ideas for” — you’ll find that the first ten are super-obvious,
 > but once you get past those things start getting interesting.

 "With GPT questions, the vaguer the better sometimes" - Terence Tao